Frequently Asked Questions

 - Ribonucleic acid interference (RNAi) is a biological process designed to “stop” or “turn off” destructive diseases by “silencing” the genes underlying these conditions.

 - RNAi is not gene therapy and does not result in permanent alteration of genes.
-When the drug is no longer available, the disease returns to its native state.
+When the drug has been completely absorbed and used by the body, the disease returns to its native state.

 3. How is an investigational therapy delivered to the liver using RNAi?